 The kitchen: In whole-grain foods, the plant’s cellular walls protect nutrients from oxidation.
 The process of oxidation begins to occur as soon as grain is ground, exposing the cell’s contents to oxygen in the air.
 Flour that is several days (or more) old, has been exposed to oxygen that inevitably diminishes its nutritional value.
 The full flavor and aroma of fresh ground flour is conclusive.

 The clinic: Dried herbal extract concentrates are subject to the same oxidative degeneration as powdered whole-grains; only faster.
 And the higher herbal oil content means higher rancidity levels.
 These meds are already months old when practitioners get them.
-Storing dry concentrates at room temperature, in non-photoprotective packaging (clear or white bottles), and exposing them to humidity by repeated opening, all diminish potency further.
+Storing dry concentrates at room temperature, in non-photoprotective packaging (clear or white bottles), and exposing them to humidity by repeated opening, all accelerate potency decline.